 Ambitious Expansion of Treatment Services

 CHAI’s efforts to support the government’s goals include working directly with the national Department of Health and each of the country’s nine provinces to develop implementation plans for testing and treatment and to select facilities for antiretroviral treatment (ART) scale-up.
 CHAI has also empowered nurses in South Africa; between April and December 2010 more than 2,200 nurses were trained in a standardized Nurse Initiated Management of ART (NIMART) curriculum.
-Most significantly, CHAI supported the Department of Health in redesigning and managing its ART tender, which will result in a savings of around $700 million over the next two years and will enable the government to dramatically increase the number of people on treatment within its current budget.
-In the 12 months since the project’s launch in April 2010, nearly 10 million people have been tested for HIV, more than 6 million symptomatically screened for TB, and over 400,000 people have been added to treatment programs.
+Most significantly, CHAI supported the Department of Health in redesigning and managing its ART tenders, which have resulted in savings of over US$1 billion since 2010.
+Currently there are more than 2.8 million patients on ART out of an estimated of 6 million people living with HIV/AIDS.